-15. The biggest expenses come from the housing and transportation sector, personal budget statistics confirm.
+16. The biggest expenses come from housing and transportation costs, personal budget statistics confirm.

-As for food expenses, it’s an interesting fact that 43% of the food budget was spent in restaurants, or on takeouts.
+As for food expenses, it’s interesting that 43% of the food budget was spent in restaurants or on takeout.

-16. The latest spending stats tell us the average US consumer spends about $60,060 per year.
+17. The most current financial statistics available tell us the average US consumer spends about $63,036 per year.

 This is excellent news as it entails a 4% increase compared to 2018.
 The figure refers to full-time workers (118.3 million Americans).
-Therefore, their weekly income is $936 for a 40-hour workweek.
+Therefore, their weekly income was $936 for a 40-hour workweek.

-If we bring seasonal adjustments into the picture, such as natural disasters, holidays, etc., that translates to $933, or $48,516.
+If we bring seasonal adjustments into the picture, such as natural disasters, holidays, etc., that translates to $933 or $48,516 per year.